 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
-As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA Summerset Palms Te Awa is a new retirement village complex.
+As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and FA Summerset by the Dunes is a new retirement village complex.
 The care centre and apartments being certified are across three floors.
-This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility (three levels).
-On the ground floor, there are 20 rooms in the secure memory unit (the rooms are large enough for couples and the service will take up to two couples if required).
-On level one, there are 43 dual-purpose beds in the care centre.
-There are 56 serviced apartments in total.
-All are suitable for couples; however the service would only have up to 10 couples at any given time.
+This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility (three levels noting that the third level (known as level 2 only has serviced apartments).
+On the ground floor, there are 20 rooms in the secure memory unit (all 20 rooms were verified as suitable as double rooms for couples but the service would only have two couples if needed at any given time). delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
+On level one, there are 40 dual-purpose rooms (36 care suites and 4 care apartments).
+Eight rooms have been verified as suitable for doubles.
+There are 56 serviced apartments in total across three floors.
+All have been verified as suitable for couples; however, the service will only have up to 10 couples at any given time.
 There are 9 serviced apartments on the ground floor.
 There are 19 serviced apartments on level 1 and 28 serviced apartments on level 2.
-In summary, there are a total of 119 beds.
-The service is planning to open the service on 13 November 2023.
+In summary, there are a total of 116 beds (20 dementia beds, 40 dual purpose beds (level 1) and 56 rest home beds within serviced apartments (across three floors).
+The service is planning to open the service on 5 February 2024.